 James began to test his hypothesis among black men in South Carolina.
 He found that there was a noticeable positive correlation in the black community between hypertension rates, ambition, and awareness of stereotypes.
 Ambitious black people were much more likely to suffer from hypertension than white people who reported the same level of ambition.

 James’s research reflects Mikel’s findings in inner-city Los Angeles schools: the most motivated, hard-working black people are also the most likely to suffer, both physically and mentally, from the “cloud” of stereotypes and identity contingencies.

-The implication of the research Steele has discussed in this chapter is disturbing: wanting to succeed has a heavy price.
+The implication of the research Steele has discussed in this chapter is disturbing: wanting to succeed and caring deeply about success has a heavy price.
 The pressure to succeed can cause health problems and impair mental faculties.
-If society is to reduce this problem, people first need to understand the scope of identity pressure—a topic that Steele will explore in the follow chapter.
+If society is to reduce this problem, people first need to understand the scope of identity pressure—a topic that Steele will explore in the following chapter.

 The bitter irony of Steele’s findings is that, while minorities have been accused of underperforming because they’re lazy or inferior to white people, the reality is that sometimes they underperform precisely because they’re so talented, motivated, and ambitious.